The Fall of the House of Usher: In theater and music

 From 1908 to 1917, French composer Claude Debussy worked on an opera titled La chute de la maison Usher.

+The lyrics of Alan Hull's song "Lady Eleanor", a 1971 hit single for British folk rock band Lindisfarne, were inspired by "The Fall of the House of Usher" and other Poe works.

 "The Fall of the House of Usher" is a five-part instrumental suite on the 1976 album Tales of Mystery and Imagination by The Alan Parsons Project.

 The Fall of the House of Usher is another operatic version, composed by Philip Glass in 1987 with a libretto by Arthur Yorinks, premiered at the American Repertory Theatre and the Kentucky Opera in 1988 and was revived at the Nashville Opera in 2009.
 The Long Beach Opera mounted a version of this work in February 2013 at the Warner Grand Theatre in San Pedro, Los Angeles.

 The Fall of the House of Usher is an opera composed by Peter Hammill with a libretto by Chris Judge Smith released in 1991 on Some Bizzare Records; in 1999, Hammill revised his work and released it as The Fall of the House of Usher (Deconstructed & Rebuilt).
 This opera has never been performed live.

-In 2002 Lance Tait wrote a one-act play The Fall of the House of Usher, based on Poe's tale.
+In 2002 Lance Tait wrote a one-act play, The Fall of the House of Usher, based on Poe's tale.
 Laura Grace Pattillo wrote in The Edgar Allan Poe Review (2006), "[Tait's] play follows Poe's original story quite closely, using a female Chorus figure to help further the tale as the 'Friend' (as Tait names the narrator) alternates between monologue and conversation with Usher."

 In 2008, a musical adaptation ("Usher") won the Best Musical award at the New York International Fringe Festival.

+The 2014 musical Ghost Quartet, written by the eponymous quartet, adapts the story and other works.

 In literature

+The Martian Chronicles, a 1950 collection of stories by Ray Bradbury, contains a novella called "Usher II," a homage to Poe.
+Its main character, William Stendahl, builds a house based on the specifications from Poe's story to murder his enemies.

+Usher's Passing, a 1984 novel by Robert R. McCammon, is a gothic fiction novel based on the "true" story of the Usher family.
+Poe makes an appearance in the flashback that starts the novel.

-The 2022 novel What Moves the Dead, by American writer T. Kingfisher, is a retelling of "The Fall of the House of Usher".
+The 2022 novel What Moves the Dead by American writer T. Kingfisher is a retelling of "The Fall of the House of Usher".